entcodinges/amazon-docker-swarm-for-minecraft/README.md

 -copy the content of the id_rsa.pub into the clipboard less /home/ec2-user/.ssh/id_rsa.pub

--connect to the nodeservers with the amazon pem file and add the public key to the authorized key file vim /home/ec2-user/.ssh/authorized_keys
+-connect to master and the nodeservers with the amazon pem file and add the public key to the authorized key file vim /home/ec2-user/.ssh/authorized_keys

--connect from the master to the node with the internal dns name ssh -i /home/ec2-user/id_rsa ec2-user@"internal dns name"
+-connect from the master to master and the nodes with the internal dns name ssh -i /home/ec2-user/id_rsa ec2-user@"internal dns name"

+-create the directory structure in the directory /ansible mkdir group_vars host_vars roles library filter_plugins

 -create the ansible inventory file vim /ansible/amazon.inv